 Learning the experience of stress and about coping with depression.
-For one participant, an extract of piano music with a repetitive pattern and rhythm evoked memories of stress: “so the feeling was it makes me nervous, stress, it makes me feel stress… and I had the flashback through my years of education… some images of the university… elementary and high school as well… my… whole education… was affected… it’s mostly focused on feeling of stress.. through education throughout all those years I have to, I have an aim and I have to pass through all of these stages and achieve this aim” [A].: In response to a slow minor key extract of music, one participant related the importance of being able to cope with difficulties, being upset, and feeling depressed, and conclude that such difficult experiences were beneficial: “this song’s very depress me… make me upset and… when I was hearing this song I was asking me who I am and er maybe I met some difficulties… and I began to suspect myself…. rethinking my life, something like that, yeh… it’s a necessary experience, you see it for the peoples’ grow up… it’s good for teenager… they should experience a lot of difficulty” [E].
+For one participant, an extract of piano music with a repetitive pattern and rhythm evoked memories of stress: “so the feeling was it makes me nervous, stress, it makes me feel stress… and I had the flashback through my years of education… some images of the university… elementary and high school as well… my… whole education… was affected… it’s mostly focused on feeling of stress.. through education throughout all those years I have to, I have an aim and I have to pass through all of these stages and achieve this aim” [1A].
+In response to a slow minor key extract of music, one participant related the importance of being able to cope with difficulties, being upset, and feeling depressed, but that such difficult experiences were not always a negative thing: “this song’s very depress me… make me upset and… when I was hearing this song I was asking me who I am and er maybe I met some difficulties… and I began to suspect myself…. rethinking my life, something like that, yeh… it’s a necessary experience, you see it for the peoples’ grow up… it’s good for teenager… they should experience a lot of difficulty” [3A].